Iowa Divorce Steps

 Counseling

-Any divorcing partner may request the court to issue orders that the both the partners must attend counseling.
+Any divorcing partner may request the court to issue orders stating both the partners must attend counseling.
 The intention of the partner making the request is to preserve the marriage.
 This request is done briefly after the Petition has been filed and prior to the trial.
+In some cases, the court may suggest a couple to go for counseling before divorce.

 Trial

 In Iowa, a Judge and not a Jury oversees a Trial.
 Usually, the Petitioner initially presents his or her evidence.
-Then, the Respondent tests this evidence by bombarding questions.
+Then, the Respondent tests this evidence by asking questions.
 This divorce step is called as "cross examination."
 Next, the Respondent presents the proofs and the Petitioner cross examines those.
 Also, if there are any other witnesses, they might offer testimony.
+In this whole process, a petitioner and a respondent may take help of the attorneys and lawyers who are experienced in this fields.
+These professionals have the knowledge of legal procedures and thus, can strive for a better result for their client.

 Trial Setting Conference

-In this state, every judicial district creates its own rules pertaining to setting a case for trial.
+In this state, every judicial district creates its own rules pertaining the settlement of a case for trial.
 Usually, the court administrator talks with the lawyers of the divorcing parties or the non-represented parties.
 This group of people decides a date for trial.
+Sometimes, a trial conference is arranged as a last chance to resolve the issues.

 Discovery

-Discovery means a process during which a divorcing partner collects information relevant to the divorce case from the other divorcing partner or / and from third parties.
+Discovery is a process during which a divorcing partner collects information relevant to the divorce case from the other divorcing partner or / and from third parties.
 This process is arranged after the Petition has been filed and prior to the final trial date.
 The various steps taken are as follows.
+According to the discovery made at this stage, alimony and child custody matters are settled by the court.

-• Formal examination or inspection of a site
+• Formal examination or inspection of a residential place

 • Court ordered home studies